 1. Wanting things fast, taking things slow.

 Anything a narcissist wants they want doing yesterday, their grandiose sense of entitlement often means they lack patience.
 They expect to be served first.
 If they want to go somewhere, you need to be ready.
-If they need a roof over their head, they’re stopping over and never leaving before you know it, they’ve moved in.
+If they need a roof over their head, they’re stopping over and never leaving, before you know it they’ve moved in.
 Yet if they promise you something in the future to get their needs met in the present, you’re expected to wait patiently if they promise to look into buying a home together, yet they already have one with someone you know nothing about.
 It’ll always be a tomorrow away as they come up with some justification to stall you.
-“When I get this pay rise, when you get that job.” and as rational people can say these things and mean these things, rational people can show compassion and understanding, when others say them, not realising that when a narcissist says these things, they’re exploiting.
+“When I get this pay rise, when you get that job.”
+As rational people can say these things and mean these things, reasonable people can show compassion and understanding when others say them, not realising that when a narcissist says these things, they’re exploiting.